-Upon entering into terms with the Funder and OBIML on terms the same as, or similar to, the Standard Lawyers' Terms and a Retainer with a representative party, the Lawyers will be deemed to have applied for and been accepted as a member of the Scheme and will be issued with the Lawyers' Interest in the Scheme.
-The Lawyers' Interest will have the rights and obligations as set out in the Scheme's constitution in relation to the Lawyers' Interest.
+Upon entering into terms with the Funder and OBIML on terms the same as, or similar to, the Standard Lawyers' Terms and a Retainer Agreement with a representative party, the Lawyers will be deemed to have applied for and been accepted as a member of the Scheme and will be issued with the Lawyers' interest in the Scheme.
+The Lawyers' interest will have the rights and obligations as set out in the Scheme's constitution in relation to the Lawyers' interest.

-The Lawyers' Interest will:
+The Lawyers' interest will:

-- oblige the Lawyers to provide their services at a discount to their normal hourly rates as set out in the definition of Project Costs in the Scheme's constitution; - accept day to day instructions about the conduct of the litigation from the Funders except for the material decisions that are reserved for the claimants under the terms of the Claim Funding Terms and subject to the Lawyers' overriding professional obligations to their clients; - entitle the Lawyers to be paid a share of the Resolution Sum (see section 38 below).
+- oblige the Lawyers to provide their services on a part conditional fee basis, with a percentage of At Risk Fees; - accept day to day instructions about the conduct of the litigation from the Funders except for the material decisions that are reserved for the claimants under the terms of the Claim Funding Terms and subject to the Lawyers' overriding professional obligations to their clients; and - entitle the Lawyers to be paid a share of the Resolution Sum (see section 38 below).

 OBIML may, in its absolute discretion, accept or reject an application from a person seeking to be admitted to the Scheme as the Lawyers.
 By applying for an interest in the Scheme, the Lawyers agree to be bound by the Scheme's constitution, including the Claim Funding Terms.
-There is no cooling-off period offered to the Lawyers.
-The Lawyers must not be a retail investor as defined in the Corporations Act 2001.
-The Lawyers have a separate class of Interests in the Scheme from the claimants and may not be offered the same protections as a retail investor.
+There is no cooling off period offered to the Lawyers.
+The Lawyers must not be a 'retail client' as defined in the Corporations Act 2001.
+The Lawyers have a separate class of interest in the Scheme from the claimants and may not be offered the same protections as a retail investor.
 This document does not make the same level of disclosure to the Lawyers as for a retail investor; the Lawyers must make their own investigations and satisfy themselves that an interest in the Scheme as the Lawyers is right for them.